MorrellLAB/MorrellLab.github.io/_people/Brian-Shaw.md

 twitter:
 ---

-Brian is a new undergraduate student working in the lab.
+Brian is an undergraduate student studying Genetics, Cellular Biology, and Development (GCD).